CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

     ![](Media/7-49.png)

-    > **Note**: Wait for the deployment to complete.
+    > **Note:** Wait for the deployment to complete.
 The deployment might take about 3 minutes.

-    > **Note**: You would need to create a private endpoint for the connection sub-resource for each host pool you want to use with Private Link.
+    > **Note:** You would need to create a private endpoint for the connection sub-resource for each host pool you want to use with Private Link.

 ### Task 4: Implement a private endpoint for feed download

+In this task, you will create a private endpoint for feed download on the workspace, configuring networking and DNS integration to enable secure Private Link access for Azure Virtual Desktop feeds.

 1. In the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, select **Workspaces** under **Manage (1)** section.